Spratm-Asleaf/Pilot-Vehicle/Autonomous Driving/[1] Install PSOPT/Readme.md

 sudo apt-get install liblapack-dev
 ````

+Then, direct to the end of this file to install PSOPT.

 ## PSOPT installation on Ubuntu 22.04

 With Ubuntu **22.04**, a runtime error related to the ADOL-C library is currently reported when executing PSOPT code if you follow the instructions that work for Ubuntu 20.04.